Custom Prompts Guide

 Overview

 Custom prompts are markdown files that contain special instructions for the AI.
-When you apply a custom prompt to a note, it changes how the AI interacts with that specific note, allowing you to:
+When you apply a custom prompt to a session, it changes how the AI interacts with you — its tone, style, focus areas, and the knowledge it brings to the conversation.

 Getting Started